TrellixVulnTeam/swahilipython_SCMU/Doc/library/readline.rst

 .. function:: remove_history_item(pos)

-   Remove history item specified by its position from the history.
+   Remove history item specified by its position kutoka the history.
    The position is zero-based.
 This calls :c:func:`remove_history` in the underlying library.